-On today’s episode of the Global Medical Device podcast, we’re talking about the importance of incorporating business elements into your medical device product development process.
+On today’s episode of the Global Medical Device Podcast, Jon Speer and his guest Therese Graff talk about the importance of incorporating business elements into your medical device product development process.

 When firms focus only on design controls, they may not experience the growth expected, which can lead to a surprisingly low bottom line.

 Therese has an impressive background in project management and project consulting.
 She earned her Bachelor of Science at the University of Illinois and her MBA at the University of Chicago.

 She’s currently a project management professional, certified with the Project Management Institute, and a new product development professional, certified by the Product Development Management Association.

 Her career history includes working with complex instrument project management, working as a project consultant for design teams, and, most recently, working with a Fortune 200 medical device firm to streamline design control processes.

 Some highlights of this episode include:

 Factors to keep in mind as you begin the product development process.
 These include questions about your overall marketing strategy, reimbursement, and the regulations and standards of other countries (if you plan to eventually launch outside of the USA).

 How to determine whether a particular product or design will make economic sense before you begin investing time and money into the project.

 Free or inexpensive resources for small businesses, entrepreneurs or new product developers who might not have a team of experts or unlimited funds.